Do We Clean Frames and Sills as Standard?

-Do we clean frames and sills as standard?November 10th, 2016 by PPC Pete
+Do We Clean Frames and Sills as Standard?November 10th, 2016 by PPC Pete

-The frames and corners of the windows collect the same amount of dirt as the actual glass itself and if not cleaned at the same time can look like only half of the job has been done!
+The frames and corners of the windows actually collect the same amount of dirt as the actual glass itself and if they aren’t cleaned at the same time it can look like the job has only been half done!